 - Intellectual property rights

 An unregulated domain of the metaverse lays a quintessential ground for scammers to engage in unlawful activities.
 It is necessary to link all newly developed, acquired, and/or sold intellectual property to a real-world identity in order to verify and validate it.
-Otherwise, there will be an open ground for disputes, frauds, conflicts of proving ownership, and more.
+Otherwise, there will be an open ground for disputes, fraud, conflicts of proving ownership, and more.

 - Data privacy and data governance

-Data privacy encompasses securing personally identifiable information of users by businesses.
+Data privacy encompasses securing the personally identifiable information of users by businesses.
 On the other hand, data governance requires a specific set of rules to be maintained in order to create a homogenous security environment for the users.

-How to manage Metaverse Cybersecurity?
+How to Manage Metaverse Cybersecurity?